 College costs can add up, there's no doubt.
 Before you put lottery tickets on the shopping list though, remember that there is a lot of financial aid available.
-In fact, at SLU more than 86 percent of students receive help with tuition, with more than $322 million awarded in scholarships and financial aid in 2011.
+In fact, at SLU 97 percent of first-time freshmen receive help with tuition, with more than $333 million awarded in scholarships and financial aid in 2014.

 Check out the Presidential Scholarship, a four-year, full-tuition award SLU offers to exceptional students.
 Find out more about financial aid, talk to your family about what you can afford and make a plan.